 When it comes to adding tonal values to your guidelines, the key takeaway is that not every value is going to fit into every piece of messaging.
 For one thing, it’s pretty complicated to try to work everything in, and you’ll probably end up swamping your message in tonal language – far from ideal.

 Another reason not to try and use all your tonal values at once is that not every value is appropriate for every message.
 Although ‘inspiring’ might be a fantastic value to lead on for your press releases, it won’t work so well in an update about delivery times.

 For each of your channel-chapters, suggest which tonal values should take centre stage and which ones will have more of a supporting role.
 This isn’t about setting down rules – ultimately, the decision is down to whoever is creating content.
 But recommendations can be really helpful and save time when briefing, creating and approving content.

 Written examples are worth their weight in gold when it comes to tone of voice.
-They allow people to see the tone of voice in action and appreciate how it works in the context of real content.
-Try gathering some best-practice examples for each of your chapters.
+They allow people to see the brand’s tone of voice in action and appreciate how it works in the context of real content.
+Try gathering some best-practice brand voice examples for each of your chapters.
 For each example, write a short paragraph about why it works and how it fits into your tone of voice strategy.